Simple subvector inference on sharp identified set in affine models: Monte Carlo experiments

-The $d$-dimensional design (values of $d$ under consideration are $d=2,...16$ , $d=50$ and $d=100$) is based on the value of $\expect W$ from Example~\ref{exa:GrowingD}.
-As before, random matrices $W_i$ consist of independent Gaussian random variables, but variance of each component now changes with the dimension of the problem as $s_d^{2}=0.09/{1+4d}$.
-It is done to keep lengths of confidence bounds comparable across different dimensions.
-I use samples of $N=1000$ and compute frequency of coverage, average length in excess of 2 and computational time for $\mbox{CB}_{\alpha,N}$, $\mbox{CB}_{\alpha,N,\Measures}$.
-As a benchmark, I use $\mbox{CB}_{\alpha,N,AS}$, one-sided confidence bounds for $\argminT_1$ based on \cite{andrews2010inference} with Bonferroni critical values implemented using the fast E-A-M algorithm of \cite{kaido2015inference}.
-This choice of the benchmark is the fastest available uniformly valid procedure in the literature.\footnote{The two alternative approaches, \cite{bugni2014inference} and \cite{kaido2015inference}, can potentially provide uniformly-valid confidence sets with shorter average length.
-Both of them, however are expected to be considerably slower because they add a profiling or calibration step. } I use 100 MC simulations for $\mbox{CB}_{\alpha,N}$ and $\mbox{CB}_{\alpha,N,\Measures}$ and 20 simulations for $\mbox{CB}_{\alpha,N,AS}$ (due to its higher computational cost). \footnote{The code is available on https://molinari.economics.cornell.edu/programs.html.
-Note that this implementation of AS procedure requires additional constraint qualification assumption, which was not made explicitly in KMS.}
+As a benchmark, I use $\mbox{CB}_{\alpha,n,AS}$---one-sided confidence bounds for $\argminT_1$ based on \cite{andrews2010inference} with Bonferroni critical values implemented using the fast E-A-M algorithm of \cite{kaido2015inference}.
+This choice of benchmark is one of the fastest available uniformly valid procedure in the literature.
+The two alternative approaches, \cite{bugni2014inference} and \cite{kaido2015inference}, can provide uniformly valid CSs with a potentially shorter average length than $\mbox{CB}_{\alpha,n,AS}$.
+However, both are expected to take considerably more time to compute because they add time-consuming profiling or calibration steps.
+AS results are only available in the nonregular case because of the software restrictions.\footnote{The code is available at https://molinari.economics.cornell.edu/programs.html.
+This code is highly optimized for the case of inference on bounds on individual coordinates of the identified set.
+The code does not allow making confidence sets for arbitrary directions $a$.} Nevertheless, AS is not adaptive and is expected to have a similar length regardless of whether we compute the bounds in regular or nonregular directions $a$.
+The coverage probability equal to the confidence sets to $100\%$ also applies to $\mbox{CB}_{\alpha,n,AS}$.
+Figure \ref{fig:ndLen} shows that for $d\geq9$ for $n=1000$, the uniformly valid $\mbox{CB}_{\alpha,n,\Measures}$ is less conservative than $\mbox{CB}_{\alpha,n,AS}$.